PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Synchronize visibility items was not working properly Our avatar image was not linked to our ContactPhoto Added workaround for DB Blob caching issues
+  Fixed occasional crash on login (missing TLV validity checks) Fixed slow update of nicks when users imported from server-list Fixed auto info update mechanism, do not progress too fast, do not drop processing Fixed empty groups are always hidden in Manage Server List, cannot be used either

 Improvements:
-  If Update details from server is on, user group are also updated
+  If Update details from server is on, user group are also updated Changed System Uptime to Member since in my details

 0.3.5